Skip to footer content

 $vbLabelText $csharpLabel

 The preprocessing methods chain together naturally.
-Deskew() corrects tilted scans that commonly occur with handheld scanning or photocopies.
+Deskew() corrects tilted scans that commonly occur with handheld scanning or photocopies, addressing issues covered in fixing image orientation.
 DeNoise() removes speckles and artifacts that confuse character recognition.
 EnhanceResolution() upscales low-DPI images to improve recognition accuracy.
-The Confidence property indicates how certain the engine is about results, helping identify documents that may need reduced manual effort review.
+The Confidence property indicates how certain the engine is about results, helping identify documents that may need manual review.

-For multilingual document processing, additional language packs are installed via NuGet.
-The engine processes documents containing multiple languages simultaneously, making it suitable for international business documents, academic research, and localization workflows.
+For multilingual document processing, additional language packs install via NuGet.
+The engine processes multiple languages from a single document simultaneously, making it suitable for international business documents, academic research, and localization workflows.

-View the complete API reference for advanced configuration options, including custom language training, region-specific extraction, and structured data output.
+View the full API reference for advanced configuration options, including custom language training, region-specific extraction, and structured data output.

-PDF document processing works seamlessly with the same API patterns.
+PDF OCR text extraction follows the same API patterns.
 The library handles both native PDFs and scanned document images embedded within PDF containers:

 using IronOcr;